skym97/watch_more_movies/docs/tutorials/add_a_recommendation.md

 For recommendations, ensure you include the following details in the request body:

-    Movie ID: The unique identifier of the movie for which you are adding a recommendation.
+    movie_id: The unique identifier of the movie for which you are adding a recommendation.
-    Recommendation: The name of the recommended movie.
+    rec: The name of the recommended movie.
-    Genre: The genre of the recommended movie.
+    genre: The genre of the recommended movie.
-    Year: The release year of the recommended movie.
+    year: The release year of the recommended movie.
-    Country: The country of origin of the recommended movie.
+    country: The country of origin of the recommended movie.
-    Language: The language(s) spoken in the recommended movie.
+    language: The language(s) spoken in the recommended movie.

+Note: The 'id' for the recommendation will be generated automatically by the server upon insertion into the database.
+Ensure to provide the correct movie 'id' for the movie you're recommending.

 See an example below for guidance.